legrosmanu/rest-api-squeezebox/README.md

     }
 }
 ```

+### PATCH /players/{uuid}
-- PATCH /players/{uuid} to only change the value of play_state for a player object.
+PATCH /players/{uuid} to only change the value of play_state for a player object.
 So the body of the request has to be something like :
 ```
 {
 	"play_state": "play" // can be play, pause or stop